What Is It?

 What Happens After The Procedure?

-After the fluid or air has been removed, the needle is removed, and a bandage is applied to the insertion site.
+After the fluid has been removed, the needle is removed, and a bandage is applied to the insertion site.
 The patient may be asked to remain lying down for a short period and will be monitored for any signs of complications.
+A chest x-ray will be taken to ensure there have been no complications, such as a pneumothorax.

 Call To Schedule